SEPT. 19 @ THe Schomburg Center

-After being featured in the New York Times for its April kick-off event, we are fired up for another unforgettable night of student-led dialogue about educational inequity.
-This time, school officials and candidates for elected office will be joining the students on stage for a one-of-a-kind conversation about the most pressing issues in the New York City public school system.
+After being featured in the New York Times for its April kick-off event, Teens Take Charge returned with an evening of unforgettable student testimony at the historic Schomburg Center for Research in Black Culture.
+After the opening performances, politicians and school officials joined the students on stage for a candid conversation about the most pressing issues in the New York City public school system.
+Adult panelists included:

 - NY State Assemblyman Michael Blake

 - NY State Assemblywoman Carmen De La Rosa

 - Department of Education Chief Operating Officer Ursulina Ramirez

 - Young Men's Initiative Executive Director Cyrus Garrett

 Official Sponsors and Partners: The Bell, Education Reform Now, JMD Foundation, Handwritten, New York City Education Council Consortium, Organizing for Action, New York, YVote, Alliance for School Integration and Desegregation

 Our inaugural event featured testimony from a dozen students on educational inequity.
 Students read open letters, rapped, and performed spoken word poetry before an enthusiastic audience of policymakers, educators, and community members.